 Walk around your yard and near your home to see if there’s anything “interesting”…

 - Many meals’ worth of nutrients can be found in the average family’s trash.
 Is your trash is safely stowed in a bear-resistant container or stored inside a bear-resistant locked building until the morning of pick up?

 - Bird feeders full of nutritious birdseed are one of the top things that attract bears to homes, so don’t take any chances.
 Bring your bird feeders in at night, or better yet, opt for feeder-free methods that will help you attract even more birds and help keep bears wild.
 Download our free Attract Birds, Not Bears Bulletin for lots of ideas.

 - Don’t leave food, pet food, or anything else with an odor on your screened-in porch or deck overnight or inside a vehicle parked outside.

 - Pet food is loaded with calories.
-Feed pets indoors or pick up food dishes as soon as pets have eaten and clean up any mess.
+Feed pets indoors.
+Or if you must feed pets outside, feed in single portions, remove food dishes as soon as pets have eaten and clean up any mess.

 - Chickens and small livestock can be very tempting to a hungry bear.
-Keep them safely locked up at night or install an electric fence enclosure.
+Keep newborns safe and make sure you protect your animals in a bear-resistant building, enclosure or behind an electric fence.